The Eigencurve is Proper: Introduction

-By its construction, one may regard the eigencurve $\mathcal{C}_{p,N}$ as an analytic subspace of $X_p\times \mathbb{G}_m$, where $X_p$ is the deformation space of the pseudo-representations associated to all (finitely many) $p$-modular, tame level $N$, residue representations of $G_{\mathbb{Q}}$.
-In \S2, we will show that the composition $D^\ast\ra\mathcal{C}_{p,N}\hookrightarrow X_p\times \mathbb{G}_m\ra X_p$ extends to a morphism $D\ra X_p$ of rigid analytic spaces.
+where $X_p$ is the deformation space of the pseudo-representations associated to all isomorphism classes of $p$-modular, tame level $N$, residue representations of $G_{\mathbb{Q}}$.
+In \S2, we will show that the composition

+extends to a morphism of rigid analytic spaces on $D$.
 As a consequence, we obtain a family of pseudo-representations on $D$ by pulling back the universal pseudo-representation over $X_p$.
-We then apply a result of \cite{CM98} to convert it to a family of $p$-adic representations $V_D$ over $D$.
+Applying a result of \cite{CM98}, one can convert it to a family of $p$-adic representations $V_D$ over $D$.